intrahealth/emNutt/README.md

 ```
 /fhir/CommunicationRequest - POST
 ```
-Use this end point to POST CommunicationRequest (sending Messages or Starting a workflow) Below is a sample CommunicationRequest - When emNutt and POS are using the same FHIR Server i.e emNutt knows where to get Practitioner/P6194
+Use this end point to POST CommunicationRequest (sending Messages or Starting a workflow) <br>
+Below is a sample CommunicationRequest - When emNutt and POS are using the same FHIR Server i.e emNutt knows where to get Practitioner/P6194

 ```